rust-p2p/s-kademlia/spec.md

 Node Discovery
 * iterative, disjoint lookup paths that converge upon the same path

-## Brahms

-For membership-oriented gossip

-## Chord, UrDHT (embedding latency)

-`red-blue` taught us to partition the network based on data type to provide nuanced guarantees that align with real-world requirements. `s-kademlia` may be useful for certain communication while chord with some metric for embedding latency might be useful for other task organization.
+### coordinating NAT traversal

+Need an additional mechanism to coordinate NAT traversal: a rendezvous service.
+Even if the external IP/Port is known, both parties need to establish a connection simultaneously, and one of them will fail...this problem persists in ipv6 where NATs are replaced with firewalls that drop unsolicited incoming messages.

 ## reliable sibling broadcast

 Common security problem is the reliability of sibling information which arises when replicated information needs to be stored in the DHT which uses a majority decision to compensate for adversarial nodes.
 > see [10](http://www.cs.kent.edu/~javed/class-IAD06S/papers-2004/gai.pdf) for definition of a *sibling* list to manage certain lists of `(id, value)` pairs

+### Brahms

+For membership-oriented gossip

+### Chord, UrDHT (embedding latency)

+`red-blue` taught us to partition the network based on data type to provide nuanced guarantees that align with real-world requirements. `s-kademlia` may be useful for certain communication while chord with some metric for embedding latency might be useful for other task organization.